quii/learn-go-with-tests/arrays-and-slices.md

 2 and try to do `mySlice[10] = 1` you will get a _runtime_ error.

-However, you can use the `append` function which takes a slice and a new value, returning a new slice with all the items in it.
+However, you can use the `append` function which takes a slice and a new value, then returns a new slice with all the items in it.

 ```go
 func SumAll(numbersToSum ...[]int) []int {